-While many incoming university students don’t have a very developed sense of what technologies will be used to support them during their time at university, recent research shows that most students see the potential benefits of lecture recordings.
-In a report by JISC in the UK, students were asked about what technologies they expected to have access to when they got to university as well as what they wanted.
-Video lecture capture ranked highly on many students’ lists of what they would appreciate were it provided.
+While incoming college students don’t often have a developed sense of the educational technologies they’ll use during their time at college, recent research shows that most students see the potential benefits of lecture recordings.
+In a report by JISC in the UK (and here’s the updated 2017 release), students were asked about what technologies they expected to have access to when they got to college as well as what they wanted.
+Video lecture capture ranked highly on many students’ lists — indicating that they would appreciate lecture recordings if they were provided.

-Once students have reached university and have utilised lecture capture as part of their day-to-day study experience, the technology is almost unanimously seen as an important study aid.
-As just one example, a Newcastle University lecture capture report revealed that 92% of students thought that having access to recorded lectures was useful.
+Once students have utilized lecture capture as part of their day-to-day learning experiences, the technology is almost unanimously seen as an important study aid.
+A Newcastle University lecture capture report, as an example, revealed that 92% of students thought that having access to recorded lectures was useful.

 They also gave qualitative feedback on their use of recorded lectures (powered by Panopto, but known as ReCap at the institution), which included the following comments: